microsoft/azure-pipelines-yaml/design/pipeline-resources.md

     connection: string # service connection to connect to the source, defaults to primary source connection
     source: string # source repository to fetch
     branch: string # branch to fetch the repo from, defauts to master.
-    fetchDepth: number # depth from the tip of the branch to fetch commits, optional; defaults to all
-    lfs: boolean # checking our Git-LFS modules, defaults to false
-    sync: boolean
 ```

 ### Examples